Professional Connections Program-Alumni Mentoring

-The goal of the program is to bring undergraduate engineering students and alumni together for an exchange of information on education, professionalism, aspirations and ideas.
-These relationships provide a learning experience for students outside the classroom, where they have a chance to see the opportunities that a professional environment has in store for them.
+The goal of the program is to pair UIC engineering junior or senior students with experienced UIC engineering alumni for an exchange of information on education, professionalism, aspirations, ideas and professional connections!
+These pairings provide a learning experience for students outside the classroom, where they have a chance to see the opportunities that a professional environment has in store for them and for students to start growing their professional network.

-Here are some inspiring ways you can impact an engineering student:
+Here are some inspiring ways you can impact a UIC engineering student:

 - Offer career/life advice and suggestions overall